harrison-broadbent/JGen/README.md

   - See an [Example](#Example) to walk through a specific example of a template file.

 - Run the JGen Python script, and input the number of times the template should be reproduced.

   - Ex: 365 entries for a daily journal spanning a year, 52 entries for a weekly journal

+- journal.txt will be populated with text based on the template and the number of entries specified.

 ## Details